ZeruiW/cloud_ai_services_tutorial/README.md

 ### Objective

 1. **How to use Azure Cognitive Service**
-2. **Integration **
+2. **Build your own AI service**
-    - Integrate Cloud AI services(e.g. Hugging Face)
+    - Integrate Cloud AI services.
-    - Make the server design follow OpenAPI standards through Swagger API.
+    - Make the API design follows Open API standards through SwaggerHub.
 3. **Deployment**:
+    - Build Container
     - Deploy on Azure Cloud

 ------

-### Part I: Acquiring Cloud AI Services
+### Part I: Azure Cloud AI Service

 #### What is Azure Cognitive Services?

 Cognitive Services brings AI within reach of every developer and data scientist.
-With leading models, a variety of use cases can be unlocked.
+A variety of use cases can be unlocked.
 All it takes is an API call to embed the ability to see, hear, speak, search, understand, and accelerate advanced decision-making into your apps.
 Enable developers and data scientists of all skill levels to easily add AI capabilities to their apps.